Nowhere LandThe Null Handbook

 • • Defining memory → 3 words + permanent Market access token + Debt 3

-Scene Two: The First Deal
+Scene Two: The Memory Trade

 The Count leads the travelers to Mirelle's stall.
 She offers to teach them the Partisan word for "Passage"—essential for navigating portals—in exchange for a memory of home.

-GM Guidance: Facilitating the Bargain
+GM Guidance: Facilitating the Trade

 This scene should take 15-20 minutes.
 Encourage players to describe the memory before they trade it.
 This creates emotional weight and sets tone for future debt-based decisions.